Romesh Thapar: Early life and background

 Thapar was born in Lahore (now in Pakistan) to a Punjabi trading family of the Khatri caste.
+His father Daya Ram Thapar CIE, OBE (1894–1965) was an Indian Army medical officer.
 He was the brother of Romila Thapar, the historian.
 General Pran Nath Thapar, sometime Chief of Army Staff, was his paternal uncle (father's brother), and the journalist Karan Thapar is his paternal first cousin.
 Thapar was also related distantly to the family of Prime Minister Jawaharlal Nehru.
 Nehru's niece, the writer Nayantara Sahgal, was married to Gautam Sahgal, brother of Bimla Thapar, wife of Pran Nath Thapar.

 Thapar's family acquired wealth by making their fortune in trade during World War I, as commission agents for the colonial British Indian Army.
 Thapar was therefore sent to England for his education.
 Fabian socialism, which was fashionable in the universities of England in the years between the two world wars, had a deep impact on Thapar at a young age.
 Starting as a socialist, Thapar developed into a Marxist over the years, and remained a member of the Communist Party of India (Marxist) until his death.